 How much does GPU thermal paste replacement cost in Singapore?

 At BreakFixNow, graphics card thermal paste replacement starts from $40 — this includes cleaning old paste, applying fresh compound, replacing VRAM thermal pads where needed, and a post-repair stress test.
-High-performance compound is available on request.

 Does replacing graphics card thermal paste void the warranty?